So you are leaving for your first time Southeast Asia tour

-- Sign up a food tour with Odyssey to try street stalls and open air restaurants that we thoroughly scrutinized the food quality and safety procedures.
+- Sign up a food tour with Odyssey to try street stalls and open air restaurants where we thoroughly scrutinized the food quality and safety procedures.
 "Drinking Bia Hoi(draft beer) and eating salted crunchy rice pancakes in Hanoi.
 The bill was about $1.30."
 (Photo courtesy of Odyssey guest Jim Cooper)

 - The scotch may taste different.